SoliDeoGloria.tech

 Deploying Terraform via a DevOps Pipeline

 Not everyone is privileged to be able to use Terraform Cloud for deploying their Terraform infrastructure.
 This means that teams need to use their existing DevOps tooling to deploy their infrastructure via Terraform.
-While I’ve seen many examples of pipelines for deploying Terraform code with various services, it felt like something was missing.
-Most example pipelines were designed to just run once a code review had occurred, and often would automatically deploy the changed code without any intervention.

 Read more…